A Multi-Channel Ratio-of-Ratios Method for Noncontact Hand Video Based SpO$_2$ Monitoring Using Smartphone Cameras: Introduction

 \item We exploit all three RGB channels to extract features for SpO$_2$ prediction, instead of limiting to two wavelengths/color channels as in traditional RoR methods.
 Efficiently utilizing three channels is nontrivial and is one of the key research issues we shall address in this paper.
 We will take into consideration the underlying optophysiological model given the smartphone camera as the remote sensor and the ambient light environment.
 Our proposed multi-channel RoR based method can achieve a mean absolute error of $1.26\%$ in SpO$_2$ estimation with the pulse oximeter as the reference, which is $25\%$ lower than that of the traditional RoR model.

-\item We filter the RGB signals with a {narrow adaptive bandpass (ABP) filter} centered at an {accurately} estimated heart rate (HR) to obtain the most relevant cardiovascular-related AC component from each color channel for feature extraction.
-We systematically analyze and verify the important roles of both the narrow ABP filter and the accurate HR tracking for accurate SpO$_2$ monitoring.
+\item We filter the RGB signals with a {narrow adaptive bandpass (ABP) filter} centered at an {accurately} estimated heart rate (HR) to obtain the most relevant cardiovascular-related \rev{AC component.
+We systematically verify} the important roles of both the narrow ABP filter and the accurate HR tracking for accurate SpO$_2$ monitoring.

-\item We investigate the more favorable scenario for data collection by using hand as the signal source for the period that face-covering mandate is on.
+\item We investigate the more favorable scenario for data collection by using \final{the} hand as the signal source for the period that \final{the} face-covering mandate is on.
 It has a few practical advantages compared to facial videos, including being applicable with masks on, less privacy concern, and potentially being more tolerant to different skin tones than the face.
-We analyze the impact of the sides of the hand and skin tones on the SpO$_2$ estimation performance.
-Given our collected dataset, we find that using the palm side for video capturing has a good SpO$_2$ estimation performance regardless of the skin tones.
-We also do not observe significant performance differences between skin-tone subgroups if they use the palm side for video capturing.
+We analyze the impact of the sides of the hand and skin tones on the SpO$_2$ estimation \rev{performance.}

 \end{itemize}